telerik/xaml-docs/controls/radtimeline/features/grouping.md

 ---
 title: Grouping
 page_title: Grouping
-description: This article will demonstrate the Grouping feature of the RadTimeline in an MVVM scenario.
+description: This article demonstrates the Grouping feature of the RadTimeline in an MVVM scenario.
 slug: radtimeline-features-grouping
 tags: grouping
 published: True